Time Dependent Rindler Hamiltonian Eigen States in Momentum Space: Wavefunctions in Space-Time Coordinates

 This condition gives

 This is the time at which the probability of existence becomes maximum.
 In fig.(6) we have plotted the scaled quantity

 where $\gamma=bx/a$.
 In fig.(6) top one curve is for $\gamma=0.1$, rest are in sequence $\gamma=0.5$, $1$, $5$, $10$ and $25$ respectively.
-The type time dependence as shown above is because the wave functions satisfy the Laplace equation (eqn.(11)) in two-dimension.
+The type of time dependence as shown above is because of faact that the wave functions satisfy the Laplace equation (eqn.(11)) in two-dimension.